simonArchipoff/qtg/README.md

 ## usage:
-`qtg -l` give the list of the sound interfaces available on your system and their ID `qtg -d ID` start the program with the soundcard indexed by ID `qtg --help` for other options
+`qtg -l` give the list of the sound interfaces available on your system and their ID

+`qtg -d ID` start the program with the soundcard indexed by ID.
+Tip : you can snap your finger in front of the microphone while looking at the temporal plot to make sure you selected the proper microphone

+`qtg --help` for other options

 ## Todo: